mciot/Microalgae-Data-Monitoring/README.md

 # Aims
-This project aims to gather data from some sensors which do microalgae monitoring and real-time plot it over internet at plot.ly without ethernet shield or wifi shield!
+This project aims to gather data from some sensors which do microalgae monitoring and real-time plot it over internet at plot.ly without ethernet shield or wifi shield!\n
 It uses node.js, firmata protocol, and johnny-five library over arduino board.

 # Things to Prepare